Skip to Content

 Dr. Seuss crafts for kids image collage

-Kids love the book Put Me In The Zoo?
+Is your kids favorite Dr. Seuss book Put Me In The Zoo?
 Then they’ll have to make this paper bag Put Me In The Zoo craft!
-It only has a few simple steps so it’s great even for the youngest of kids!
+It only has a few simple steps, so it’s a great craft for even the youngest of kids!

-Wondering how to celebrate Read Across America Week with the kids?
-These free printable Dr. Seuss hats are perfect!
+Wondering how to celebrate National Read Across America Day with the kids?
+These free printable Dr. Seuss hats are the perfect art projects!
 They come in full color or black and white for kids to color.

 And, on top of that, your child gets to pick from Thing 1, The Lorax or lovable Horton!